rust-lang/edition-guide/src/rust-2024/match-ergonomics.md

 let [x, mut y] = &[(), ()]; // x: &(), mut y: ()
 ```

-Here, because we pass the shared reference in the pattern, the default binding mode switches to `ref`.
+Here, because we pass the shared reference in the scrutinee, the default binding mode switches to `ref`.
 But then, in these editions, writing `mut` on the binding resets the default binding mode to `move`.

 This can be surprising as it's not intuitive that mutability should affect the type.